lutsen/lagan/README.md

 - Contains: *has
 - Equal to: *is
 - Sort: sort by property. `asc` sorts ascending and `desc` sorts descending
+- Limit: limit number of results
+- Offset: where to start returning results

+Offset only works if limit is defined too.

 Some query structure examples:
 `path/to/search?*has=[search string]`: Searches all searchable properties of a model